skye2k2/triple-triad/README.md

 - Shuffle or Boogie music (remix by Simple Music), with subtle playing indication (notes bounce in time to the music)
 - Immediate rematch option given to both players
 - Basic AI

-#### TODO List:

-- IN-PROGRESS: Allow users to half-start a game (lobby), then send a code/URL to have their friend join them, jackbox-style
+- Allow users to half-start a game (lobby), then send a code/URL to have their friend join them, jackbox-style
-  - After the second player has joined, anyone else will just be a spectator (tricky bit)
+  - After the second player has joined, anyone else will be a spectator
   - Allow spectators to connect to matches in progress (replay from game log)
   - List matches in progress on home screen
-- Allow player to choose to wait for a human or have a bot opponent
+  - Play against bot opponent

+#### TODO List:

 - HALF DONE: Resize all of the elements in the canvas on page resize (especially for orientation changes on phones)
 - Perfectly centered game board and title positioning
 - Add board background art